Computer Science & Engineering (CSE)

 Taylor offers studies in systems, new media, and missions in a state-of-the-art science complex.
-And you will be attending a university that has been ranked number one in the Midwest by U.S. News and World Report for nine years in a row.
+And you will be attending a university that has been ranked in the region’s top three Midwest colleges by U.S. News and World Report for over two decades.

 Our faculty are as intentional in knowing you and helping you build your faith, as they are in helping you learn to think critically, ethically and theologically about the work you will do wherever God places you after graduation.
 Read testimonies from current students and alumni about their experience in Taylor's CSE department.

 Computer Science & Engineering competitions